LongDorat/leetcode/Problems/00001-00100/00006 Zigzag Conversion/README.md

 ## 📝 Problem Description

-The string "PAYPALISHIRING" is written in a zigzag pattern on a given number of rows like this: (you may want to display this pattern in a fixed font for better legibility)
+The string "PAYPALISHIRING" is written in a zigzag pattern on a given number of rows like this:

 ```
 P   A   H   R